 - Final presentation and poster session (Due April 29): On the last class (tentatively scheduled for May 6), we will have a public presentation and poster session.

 - The poster session will run from 1030-1230pm.
 Please show up by 10:00am to get your station set up.
 Each team will set up a poster.
 You should feel free to use the the I School printer for this.
 If you want to have an interactive exhibit, we can arrange to have a monitor available for your team (or you can use your laptop).
-But do not treat the poster session as an informal slide show, where you can walk people through several slides.
-Your goal (and your grade) will be based on the 1-2 static slides that are on display.
-Make sure your project has a recognizable title.
+Make this a professional poster/infographic — do not just shrink your slides and tables and cram them into a poster!